Fred Scott, Jr.

 (posted here by permission)

-"Flying AOA"
+"Flying AoA"

 Reprints?
 Please inquire of Jeb Burnside, Editor, Aviation Safety Magazine <avsafetymag@gmail.com> stating where/when/how something might be used.